-The bill also outlines the payment structure for the attorney ad litem selected by the parent, ensuring that compensation is equal to that of attorneys appointed under existing law and paid from county general funds.
+The bill also outlines the payment structure for the attorney selected by the parent, ensuring that compensation is equal to that of court-appointed attorneys and is paid from county general funds.
 Furthermore, it prohibits local rules that conflict with the provisions of this section or impose additional requirements on the selection process.
-The changes made by this Act will apply only to suits filed on or after its effective date, with the Office of Court Administration required to adopt necessary implementation rules by March 1, 2026.
+The changes made by this Act will only apply to suits filed on or after its effective date, with the Office of Court Administration required to adopt necessary implementation rules by March 1, 2026.

 Statutes affected: Introduced: Family Code 107.013 (Family Code 107)